If you wish to submit a production project you need to have (in pdf format):

 The documents that need to be submitted are:

-VERY IMPORTANT: If you do not have representative benchmarks and data to justify the resource request you need to apply for a Preparatory Project, which allows you to port your code, to test it, and to collect all the information necessary for a Production Project Proposal.
+VERY IMPORTANT: All applicants have to apply for a Preparatory Project, unless they already have access to Alps.
+Preparatory access allows you to port your code, to test it, and to collect all the information necessary for a Production Project Proposal.
+Data has to be provided on Alps

 Please do not submit one proposal for multiple projects.
 It is mandatory to submit one proposal per project, even if those projects are related via the same code or suites of codes.
 The same PI cannot submit more than 2 proposals per call.